learnlatex/learnlatex.github.io/en/lesson-01.md

 about the logical meaning of certain elements of the text, similar to the way HTML does.

-Take for example the element  `<h2>`  indicating a new section in an HTMLdocument.
+Take for example the element  `<h2>`  indicating a new section in an HTML document.
-LaTeX also has a command for this, here one would use the `\section` command.
+LaTeX also has a command for this; here one would use the `\section` command.

 ## The {{ site.latex }} workflow